Romchik38/site2/doc/Entities/Image.md

-# Audio
+# Image

-Represents an Audio.
+Represents an Image.

-- Audio must be *activated*.
+- Image must be *activated*.
 - Requirements to become active:
   - id is set
   - content present in the storage (loaded)